f0x3s/Olalekan-Jeyifous-HL-Fluvial-Taxonomies-wall-mounts-WAC/README.md

 ```

 The source filename is carried through the workflow and used for both the identification label and final output filename.
 Move a verified print into `ready-for-print/printed` to prevent it from being regenerated during subsequent batch runs.

+## Printing

+I printed the mounts and insert pucks on a Prusa MK4 using PETG.
+Layer height was set to `0.15mm Structural` with 30% infill.
+A pause command was inserted into the G-Code at layer 126 (18.89mm) so that the shaft collar and insert puck may be placed into the print.